STASER-Lab/CGT_Pilot_Study/README.md

 ## How to install Code Monitoring:

-1. Install .vsix file from this repo
+1. Install .vsix file from this repo. [**If using a Windows device, download watcher-0.0.3.vsix, if using a MAC, use watcher-0.0.2.vsix**]
 2. Follow the instructions below to setup the code monitoring tool.
-**NOTE:** A JSON file with the CGT tool usage history will automatically be added to the file folder you are in, in the VS Code directory.
+**NOTE:** A JSON file with the CGT tool usage history will automatically be added to the your home route called UsersWatcher.

 ![](Images/Aspose.Words.48a63ccf-6c3c-42ba-8b3c-5681de197d8b.001.jpeg)